lhprojects/AutoD/README.md

 # AutoD

-Calculate the value of function, at the same time, calculating the (higher order) derivative.
+Calculate the value of function, at the same time, calculating the (arbitrary higher order) derivative.

 # Header Only Project
 This is a header only project.